ibm-cloud-docs/logs-router/tenants-list.md

     For more information, see [Setting up IAM permissions for managing tenants](/docs/logs-router?topic=logs-router-iam&interface=ui).

-- To get details of the targets that are configured for a tenant, you can use the API.
-For more information, see [Retrieving information on a tenant](/docs/logs-router?topic=logs-router-tenant-get).

-## Listing tenants through the UI
+## Listing targets through the UI
 {: #tenants-list-ui}

-To list the tenants that are configured in the account, you must launch the {{site.data.keyword.logs_routing_full_notm}} console.
+To list the targets that are configured in the account, you must launch the {{site.data.keyword.logs_routing_full_notm}} console.

-Complete the following steps to list the tenants in an account:
+Complete the following steps to list the targets in an account:

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.